gpstar81/GPStar-proton-pack/OPERATION_EEPROM.md

 To access the EEPROM Configuration Menu, hold down the `Intensify Button` and toggle the right hand `Bottom Toggle` button 5 times (up and down).
 You will then hear a beep noise and your bargraph will light up to indicate you are in the EEPROM Configuration Menu System.

 To access the EEPROM Configuration menus, use the `Top Dial` on the top of the wand.
-When you reach the a new menu level, the Slo-blo LED and other lights on the Neutrona Wand will light up to indicate these menu levels, along with audio cues from the system.
+When you reach the a new menu level, the Slo-blo LED and other lights on the Neutrona Wand will illuminate to indicate these menu levels, along with audio cues from the system.

-	Menu Level 1 -> No lights
-	Menu Level 2 -> Slo-Blo
+	Menu Level 1 -> No additional wand lights will be illuminated Menu Level 2 -> Slo-Blo illuminated
-	Menu Level 3 -> Slo-Blo and vent light
-	Menu Level 4 -> Slo-Blo, vent light, and top gun box light Menu Level 5 -> Slo-Blo; vent light, top gun box light, and front gun box light
+	Menu Level 3 -> Slo-Blo and vent light illuminated Menu Level 4 -> Slo-Blo, vent light, and top gun box light illuminated Menu Level 5 -> Slo-Blo; vent light, top gun box light, and front gun box light illuminated

 📝 **Note:** The EEPROM Configuration Menu System can only be reached while both the Neutrona Wand and Proton Pack are powered down.